sambg77/NetworkAnonymization/README.md

 ## Dependencies

-Use the conda to install all the required packages.
+Use conda to install all the required packages.
 Then, make sure to activate the environment.

 ```bash
 conda create --name <env> --file installed_packages.txt